GINGER-HSPH/AAU-Training-2019/primer.md

 # Interactive Biostatistics Workshop: Intro to R Programming & Biostatistics Pre-Assignment

 ### Overview:
-In order to make the most out of our time together in November, we are asking participants to complete a pre-course to familiarize themselves with R programming language, the RStudio environment and basic biostatistical concepts.
+In order to make the most out of our time together in November, we are asking participants to complete a pre-assignment to gain familiarity with the R programming language, the RStudio environment, and basic biostatistical concepts.

-### Course Objectives:
+### Objectives:
-By the end of this self-directed pre-course participants should:
+By the end of this self-directed pre-assignment, participants should:
 -	Be familiar with the RStudio environment
 -	Be able to read in data and interact with it
 -	Be able to produce summary statistics and simple figures

 ### Instructions:
+- **Important: Before you can install software and begin this pre-assignment, please ensure your computer has an operating system that is either Windows 7 or higher (PC), or macOS 10.12 or higher (Mac).**

 -	**Each topic corresponds to an instructional video on YouTube.
 Click on each link provided and watch each video** (they are short at ~5 mins each) and follow along.
 You can enable closed captions at the bottom of the video, if you would like.

 -	**Complete** the corresponding exercise.
 Be sure to save and annotate your R program!